 Why most goal-setters never build a tracking system

 You set a goal, write it down, feel a burst of motivation, and then nothing.
-Harkin and colleagues’ 2016 meta-analysis of 138 studies, published in the Psychological Bulletin, found that people who regularly monitor their progress toward goals are significantly more likely to succeed than those who don’t [1].
+Harkin and colleagues’ 2016 meta-analysis of 138 studies, published in the Psychological Bulletin, found that people who regularly monitor their progress toward goals are significantly more likely to succeed than those who do not [1].
 Yet most people skip tracking entirely.
 They treat goals like wishes rather than projects with measurable checkpoints and built-in feedback loops.

 Goal tracking systems close that gap between intention and evidence.
 They turn “I want to get healthier” into a measured, reviewable, adjustable process.
 This guide covers every method, tool category, and review rhythm you need to build a goal monitoring system that survives past January.